 Removing Defamatory Statements From the Internet Using a Court Order

-For businesses and professionals defamed on the internet, most simply want the false content removed.
+Most businesses and professionals defamed on the internet simply want the false content removed.
 Fortunately, there are a number of ways to obtain removal, one of which is through a court order.

 In short, court ordered removal involves obtaining a judgment against the poster of defamatory content online and then presenting the court order to the websites (or, when relevant, Google) on which the false content is appearing.

-Of course, obtaining a court order involves filing an actual lawsuit with legitimate claims and pursuing the authors of the harmful content.
-When a defendant is known (or the plaintiff can can identify the unknown person and name him or her a defendant), the parties might settle and each sign an agreed order, which can be presented to the court to grant the requested judgment.
+Obtaining a court order does involve filing an actual lawsuit with legitimate claims and pursuing the online poster.
+When a defendant is known (or the plaintiff can can identify the unknown person and name him or her a defendant), the parties might settle and each sign an agreed order.
+The parties can then present the order to the court for the judge to grant the requested judgment.

-We have seen instances in which a defendant is identified, yet that person is extremely difficult to track down and does not answer the complaint and, therefore, a plaintiff can move for a default judgment.
+We have seen instances in which a plaintiff identifies a defendant, yet that person is extremely difficult to track down and does not answer the complaint.
+When this takes place, a plaintiff can move for a default judgment.

-Similarly, it might be difficult to identify the defaming party but, following the completion of court-granted service by publication or alternative service, the plaintiff can move for and obtain a default judgment.
+Similarly, it might be difficult to identify the defaming party in the first place.
+However, following the completion of court-granted service by publication or alternative service, the plaintiff can move for and potentially obtain a default judgment.

 Crafting an order

-As frequently mentioned on our blog, the Communications Decency Act immunizes websites from liability for most user-generated content.
-Thus, a defamed party must go after the posters themselves and, as stated above, court orders must be against the specific online posters and not the websites on which the statements were published.
+As frequently discussed on our blog, the Communications Decency Act immunizes websites from liability for most user-generated content.
+Thus, a defamed party must go after the posters themselves.
+As mentioned, court orders must be against the specific posters and not the websites on which the posters published the statements.

-Court orders must also declare the statements in question (at the specified URL or URLs) to be false and defamatory, perhaps including in the order the actual defamatory statements.
+Court orders must also declare the statements in question (at the specified URL(s)) to be false and defamatory, perhaps including in the order the actual defamatory statements.
 When either party (or a plaintiff when the court grants a default judgment) submit a court order to a website, this makes it clear to the website why the particular post is unlawful.

-Additionally, an attorney preparing a court order should also include language mandating removal (or, rather, mandating that the defendant or the parties request removal – given that a website generally cannot be forced to remove false content when the order is against the poster).
+Additionally, an attorney preparing a court order should also include language mandating removal.
+In many instances, this mandate might actually be an obligation to request that content be removed, as a website generally cannot be forced to remove false content when the order is against the poster.

-This might include a section mandating that the parties request Google remove the offending search results.
+For instance, a section might mandate that the parties request Google remove the offending search results.
 This is important to include when it becomes necessary to submit a request to Google to remove false content from its search results index.
 For example, when removal is not possible, like from Ripoff Report.

-Finally, an attorney drafting a court order might want to include additional language that can assist with the removal of future identical or substantially similar content that is later found online.
+Finally, an attorney drafting a court order might want to include additional language that can assist his or her client in removing future identical or substantially similar content that is later found online.

 Whether the poster of the false content has published identical content elsewhere, or if another less-sophisticated website republishes a false posting, verbatim, passing it off as its own (which seems to happen a lot to Ripoff Report postings), the defamed party might not discover these identical posts until after the court order has been entered.